What is Telehealth?

 Before Your Telehealth Session

 Prior to your appointment, any copays, fees for self-pay visits, and unpaid statement balances must be paid on our payment page or by enrolling in autopay (scroll to autopay enrollment) to have your statement balance automatically charged to your credit or debit card each month.
 Coinsurance or deductible amounts do not need to be pre-paid, are due after claims adjust, and will be billed to clients via email and/or standard mail.
+Be sure to follow the checklist below.

 If this is your first telehealth appointment, please note that our office must receive a completed "Telehealth Client Office Policies and Consent Form" prior to your first telehealth appointment.
 Please email, fax, or mail this form as soon as possible to allow for processing time.
 New clients will also need to complete the "Initial Paperwork" packet and submit before the first appointment.
 Forms must be received at least three business days prior to your scheduled appointment to ensure proper processing.
 All paperwork can be accessed on the forms page of our website.
 The office not having forms on file will require appointments to be cancelled until paperwork is in place.